 The solicitation is broken down into three funding pathways to support first-of-a-kind nuclear demonstration readiness projects, advanced reactor development projects, and regulatory assistance.

-More information on the Office of Nuclear Energy and its programs can be found HERE.
+Learn more about the Office of Nuclear Energy and its programs.